marbl/MetagenomeScope/README.md

 see the [system requirements](#system-requirements) section above for information on what software needs to be installed.

-Running `collate.py` will process an assembly/scaffold graph file so that it can be visualized.
+Running `collate.py` will process an assembly graph file so that it can be visualized.
 The syntax for this is

 `./collate.py [-h] -i INPUTFILE -o OUTPUTPREFIX [-d OUTPUTDIRECTORY] [-pg]